royerww/avax-subnet/README.md

 **License:**

-This project is licensed under the [insert license here].
+This project is licensed under the [MIT].
 Please refer to the LICENSE file for more details.

 **Disclaimer:**